wangchning/vocabulary/Vocabulary.md

 - The evidence was so comopelling that he felt constrained to accept it.

 ## D
+### demand
+> When you demand something, you want action now.
+- The workers demand for better conditions of work.
+- Cold drinks are in demand in the summer.
+- Cold weather demands warm coats and boots.

 ### disguise
 - He disguised himself by wearing a false beard.
 - He put on a large hat and glasses as a disguise and hope no one would recognize him.